Authentic Lessons for 21st Century Learning

 Explore

-Display slide seven and invite students to share their observations, allowing time for response.
+Display slide 7 and invite students to share their observations, allowing time for response.
 Next, ask students to share their questions, and allow time for replies.
 Then, ask students which of the three appeals—logos, ethos, or pathos—was used in the commercial.

-Display slide nine.
+Display slide 9.
 Invite students to share their observations, allowing time for response.
 Next, ask students to share their questions, and allow time for replies.
 Then, ask students which of the three appeals—logos, ethos, or pathos—was used in the commercial.

 Next, display slide 10.
-Using the links on the slide (or here) or the embedded video below, show students the third commercial about "light" soups.
+Using the links on the slide (or here)—or the embedded video below—show students the third commercial about "light" soups.

 Display slide 11.
 Invite students to share their observations, allowing time for response.
 Next, ask students to share their questions, and allow time for replies.
 Then, ask students which of the three appeals—logos, ethos, or pathos—was used in the commercial.